XudongOliverShen/2021-fair-representation/README.md

     return out
 ```

-# Citation
+# Contact and Citation
+Send any feedback to Xudong Shen (<xudong.shen@u.nus.edu>).
 Cite our work, or not : -), if you find our paper and/or the associated code helpful.
 ```bibtex
 @misc{shen2021fair,
       title={Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks},